-I know it’s only for now because I have been through these early years before and gotten to the other side.
-My older child is eight.
-He’s weaned, potty trained, sleeps through the night, and can roll his eyes all the way to Tanzania.
+I know it’s only temporary, because I have been through these early years before with my older son and made it to the other side.
+My older son is eight.
+He’s weaned, potty trained, sleeps through the night, and can roll his eyes all the way to Timbuktu—and back again.
 Amazing.

-Of course I value myself as a woman who has worth beyond being a mother.
+Of course I value myself as a woman who has worth beyond being a mom.
 And yes, I encourage my children to be independent and have a life outside of my arms.
-And no, I have not forgotten to care about my family and friends, social and cultural issues, the Earth, and the whole freaking galaxy.
+And no, I have not forgotten to care about my family and friends, the state of the world, the earth, and the whole freaking galaxy.

 But right now, while my son still poops in a diaper and needs a grown-up around him almost all the time, I’m going to give a little less attention to everything else in my life and focus on him.

 Of course I am not with him every second of my life – but even when he is in someone else’s care, I am thinking about him.
 I am hoping that whoever is with him will make sure he doesn’t devour a bottle of aspirin.
 I am hoping that person will understand his toddler-speak well enough, and will be able to soothe him if he gets upset.

 I don’t obsess about these things, but my time away from him is different than my time away from my older son.
 He still needs me in a different way—a more instinctual, visceral way.
 There is an invisible rope still tethering us together.